sensel/morph-docs/README.md

 Read the [mkdocs-material documenation](http://squidfunk.github.io/mkdocs-material/customization/#environment-setup) for more info.

-## Publish
+## Publish Documentation

+__NOTE:__ This is documented for Sensel - it's not something that needs to be done by the generous user who is making a pull-request for a fix or addition to the docs!

 ### 1.)
 Update Theme (if modified)

 If the sensel `material` theme has been modified you'll need to update the contents of the morph-docs repo's `material-sensel` directory with the new theme contents.

-You can use rsync to update the morph-docs with the current theme files from the `sensel-theme_gen` folder:
+You can use rsync to update the morph-docs with the current theme files from the `sensel-theme_gen` folder.
+From the root of the morph-docs repo, run:

 ```
 rsync -avzur \